The history of the Omega Seamaster

 Monocoque case design and calibres

-The Cosmic series was powered by a range of reliable Omega calibres.
+A reliable range of Omega calibres powered the Cosmic series.
 Early models used manual-wind movements like the Calibre 601, while later models featured automatic movements such as the Calibre 562, which was often certified as a chronometer.
-The later Cosmic 2000 generation introduced higher-frequency automatic movements like the Calibre 1012 and Calibre 1022 (Omega calibres at EmmyWatch)..
+The later Cosmic 2000 generation introduced higher-frequency automatic movements like the Calibre 1012 and Calibre 1022 (Omega calibres at EmmyWatch).

 The end of the Cosmic

-The Seamaster Cosmic was ultimately discontinued as a result of the “Quartz Crisis” of the 1970s.
+The “Quartz Crisis” of the 1970s began the downfall of the Seamaster cosmic.
 This industry-wide disruption forced Omega to restructure and streamline its product lines, focusing on its most profitable models, the Speedmaster and the Seamaster.
 Today, the Omega Seamaster Cosmic is a uniquely affordable collector’s item, despite the challenges associated with servicing its complex case.

 Omega calibre 501